-Goal No CAP Strategy Strategy Description Implementation actions Lead Department Applicability Potential Partners Potential Measure(s) of Effectiveness Co-Benefits Leadership cont'd 6.2 Continue to recognize the climate crisis as an emergency for Contra Costa County and make deep decarbonization a top County priority.
+Goal No CAP Strategy Strategy Description Implementation actions Lead Department Applicability Potential Partners Potential Measure(s) of Effectiveness Co-Benefits Leadership cont'd 7.2 Continue to recognize the climate crisis as an emergency for Contra Costa County and make deep decarbonization a top County priority.
 Contra Costa County takes action to address the climate emergency.
-Efforts to do this include implementing the Climate Emergency Resolution initiatives (including seeking input from the community to help plan for economic transition), prioritizing implementation of the Climate Action Plan, and considering the effects of climate change on residents, especially the young, lowincome, communities of color, and other Impacted populations.
-Integrate additional efforts from the Climate Emergency Resolution into County department work plans.
+Efforts to do this include implementing the Climate Emergency Resolution initiatives (including seeking input from the community to help plan for economic transition), prioritizing implementation of the Climate Action Plan, and considering the effects of climate change on residents, especially the young, lowincome, elderly, communities of color, and Integrate additional efforts from the Climate Emergency Resolution into County department work plans.
 Consider climate and equity effects and vulnerabilities as a factor in County budgeting and decision-making, integrating climate adaptation and GHG reduction features as necessary to increase resilience and GHG reductions countywide.
-Assess County programs, policies, operations, and projects for their contribution to achievement of County's GHG reduction targets and consistency with the CAP. - County Administrator's Office - County operations All County departments Interdepartmental Climate Action Task Force Community-based organizations Local environmental groups Adopted climate emergency resolution Actions taken to implement climate emergency resolution - Improved community equity - Increased economic opportunities Implementation strategies 7.1 Monitor and report progress toward achieving Climate Action Plan targets on an annual basis. populations.
-Assign responsibility for facilitating and supporting CAP implementation to the County's Conservation and Development Department.
-Secure funding and other necessary resources for additional sustainability staff as needed.
+Assess County programs, policies, operations, and projects (excluding stationary sources) for their contribution to achievement of County's GHG reduction targets and consistency with the CAP.
+Disclose GHG emissions to a registry such as the Carbon Disclosure Project (CDP).
+County Administrator's Office Conservation and Development - County operations All County departments Interdepartmental Climate Action Task Force Community-based organizations Local environmental groups Adopted climate emergency resolution Actions taken to implement climate emergency resolution - Improved community equity - Increased economic opportunities other Impacted populations.
+T Implementation strategies 1 Implementation strategies 8.1 Monitor and report progress toward achieving Climate Action Plan targets on an annual basis.
+Assign responsibility for facilitating and supporting CAP implementation to the County's Department of Conservation and Development .
 Identify key staff from each department responsible for supporting CAP implementation and updates for annual reporting and monitoring.
-Continue to involve community-based organizations and other key stakeholders in reviewing and recommending CAP action items Prepare an annual progress report on implementation of the recommended GHG reduction strategies.
+Continue to involve community-based organizations and other key stakeholders in reviewing and recommending CAP action items Prepare an annual progress report on implementation of the recommended GHG reduction strategies and progress toward CAP targets.
 When information is available, provide updates on estimated GHG emissions reductions and current GHG emissions levels.
 Monitor implementation of the Sustainability Fund for projects in county facilities Use the CAP implementation and monitoring tool to track GHG benefits from CAP implementation and identify progress toward the CAP reduction targets.
-Improve the County permitting system and other systems as needed to support collecting CAP implementation data. - Conservation and Development All All County departments Interdepartmental Climate Action Task Force Sustainability Commission Preparation of Annual Report and presentation to Sustainability Commission, Sustainability Committee, Board of Supervisors, and Municipal Advisory Committees.
+Improve the County permitting system and other systems as needed to support collecting CAP implementation data. - Conservation and Development County operations Residents in unincorporated areas Businesses in unincorporated areas All County departments Interdepartmental Climate Action Task Force Sustainability Commission Preparation of Annual Report and presentation to Sustainability Commission, Sustainability Committee, and Board of Supervisors.
 Dedicated funding in annual budget for CAP implementation.
 Regularly maintained CAP tracking tool.
 Updated to County permitting system to support tracking of CAP implementation.
-Sustainability Fund progress report - All Implementation strategies cont'd 7.2 Continue collaborative partnership with agencies and community groups that support Climate Action Plan implementation with an emphasis on residents and community-based organizations from Impacted Communities.
+Sustainability Fund progress report - All Implementation strategies cont'd 8.2 Continue collaborative partnership with agencies and community groups that support Climate Action Plan implementation with an emphasis on residents and community-based organizations from Impacted Communities.
 Participate in local and regional organizations that provide tools and support for energy efficiency, energy conservation, GHG emissions reductions, adaptation, public information, and implementation of this CAP.
-Commit to formal membership through joint powers authorities or other partnerships to implement high priority strategies from the CAP Provide policy input to partner agencies on policy barriers that need to be addressed at the State level. - Conservation and Development All All County departments Interdepartmental Climate Action Task Force Sustainability Commission Community-based organizations Agency partners Partnerships maintained - All
+Commit to formal membership through joint powers authorities or other partnerships to implement high priority strategies from the CAP Provide policy input to partner agencies on policy barriers that need to be addressed at the State level. - Conservation and Development County operations Residents in unincorporated areas Businesses in unincorporated areas All County departments Interdepartmental Climate Action Task Force Sustainability Commission Community-based organizations Agency partners - Partnerships maintained - All